99lash/RBXAMS/README.md

 ```

 #### Step 4.
 Setup virtual host environment to access development mode
-- **Step 4.1.
-Add .htaccess file inside the public_html folder and put these lines of code in it.**
+  4.1.
+Add .htaccess file inside the public_html folder and put these lines of code in it.

   ```bash
     <IfModule mod_rewrite.c>